sipgate/docs/docs/REST-API/index.md

 Scopes are used to grant an application different levels of access to data on behalf of the end user.
 As an example, the scope for sending SMS (`/sessions/sms`) is `sessions:sms:write`.

-> **A word about security**
+!!! info "A word about security"
->
-> It is generally a good idea to only use a minimal set of scopes to maximize security.
+    It is generally a good idea to only use a minimal set of scopes to maximize security.

 | Scope name | Description |
 |----------- |-------------|